 While the Food and Drug Administration doesn’t provide a recommended daily allowance (RDA) for hemp seed oil, you may wish to consume hemp seed oil to receive its beneficial health effects.

 The amount of hemp seed oil you take depends on how you use it and what health benefits you would like to obtain.
-Researchers estimate that three tablespoons of hemp seed oil per day can provide the amount of 3:1 fatty acid ratio needed for a healthy diet.
+For a 2,000-calorie diet, about 2 tablespoons of oil daily is recommended.

 You can drink hemp seed oil straight or mix it into salad dressings or other foods.
 You can also use hemp seed oil in place of olive oil for cooking.